Skip to main content

 }

-The promptSlug references a prompt template managed through Basalt.
+The promptSlug references a centrally managed prompt template.

 Field Validation